Val.

 Instantly we start talking about Tolstoy and Pushkin and Gogol and Pasternak…. she goes to her one bookcase and shows me this ancient 1856 edition of something by Lermontov.

-AND IT’S IN RUSSIAN
+AND IT’S IN RUSSIAN, of course.

 She tells me that she has boxes of similar books that she does not display because some of them are originals from [get a load of this] the 1700’s!